Tehri Garhwal district: Early

-Prior to 734 CE, the region was divided into 48 garh which were ruled by independent kings.
-These garh were brought into one province by Gaurav Tewari, a prince of Malwa.
+Prior to 734 CE, the region was divided into 52 garh which were ruled by independent kings.
 Kanakpal, on his visit to Badrinath, had met the then mightiest king Bhanu Pratap who later married his only daughter to the prince and handed over his kingdom to him.
-Kanakpal Singh and his descendants gradually conquered all the garh and ruled the whole of Garhwal Kingdom for the next 915 years, up to 1803.
+Kanakpal and his descendants gradually conquered all the garh and ruled the whole of Garhwal Kingdom for the next 915 years,These garh were brought into one province by maharaja Ajaypal, a great king of garhwal.

 Gorkha Rule

-In 1803, the Gorkhas invaded Garhwal commanded by army generals Amar Singh Thapa, Hastidal Shah Chautariya, Bamshah Chautariya and Ranjor Thapa against King Pradyumna Shah and his sons Kunwar Parakrama Shah and Kunwar Pritam Shah.
+In 1803, the Gorkhas invaded Garhwal commanded by army generals Amar Singh Thapa, Hastidal Shah Chautariya, Bamshah Chautariya and Ranjor Thapa against King Pradyumna Shah and his brothers Kunwar Parakrama Shah and Kunwar Pritam Shah.
 The Garhwal and Gorkha armies fought at Khurbura and the Garhwal king was killed.
 The Gorkhas occupied Dehradun, Saharanpur and Shimla and later extended their kingdom up to Kangra.